irondrive/andromeda-server/README.md

 Andromeda does not use any OS or webserver-specific functions and works on Windows and Linux, Apache and Nginx, etc.  *No* specific PHP or webserver configuration is required.
 It is recommended for security to ensure that the web server cannot write to any of the PHP code folders.

-It is strongly recommended (but not required) to make sure that only the main entry point (`index.php`) is web-accessible.  `Andromeda` and `vendor` should be installed elsewhere (e.g. `/usr/lib`).
-This can be accomplished easily by changing the include path in the root `index.php`.
+It is strongly recommended (but not required) to make sure that only the main entry point (`index.php`) is web-accessible.  `Andromeda` and `vendor` should be installed elsewhere (e.g. `/usr/local/lib`).
+The `index.php` and `andromeda-server` entry points will check `./`, `/usr/local/lib/andromeda-server/` and `/usr/lib/andromeda-server/` in that order for the `Andromeda` folder.
 Hiding the subdirectories is not strictly required, but having them accessible will reveal information including exact app patch versions (`metadata.json`), and exposing the vendor directory could include [other vulnerable code](https://thephp.cc/articles/phpunit-a-security-risk).
 In case the folders must exist in `/var/www`, .htaccess files are included restrict access with Apache 2.4, but manual configuration is needed for nginx or other servers.
-For development, the tools assume that the folders have not moved.
+For development, the tools assume that the folders are still in the repository root.

 ### CLI Install Steps
 Use the `core usage` command to see options for all available commands.